HiramL010/RepData/PA1_template.md

 data$date <- as.Date(data$date)
 data$steps <- as.numeric(data$steps)
 ```
-## What is mean total number of steps taken per day?

-First, we calculate the total number of steps taken per day
+Then, we calculate the total number of steps taken per day